gulpjs/gulp/README.md

 ### gulp.folder(path[, opt])

 Takes a folder path and represents it's structure.
-Can be piped to and from.
+Can be piped to and it will write files.
+Re-emits all data passed to it so you can pipe to multiple folders.

 ### gulp.task(name, fn)